Did you know that diverse companies outperform non-diverse companies by 35%?1

 The answer is to make the hiring process as “blind” as possible.
 The more you can remove yourself from the process, the less biased you’ll be.

-There are three companies that are working hard to make blind hiring easy for companies:
+There are two companies that are working hard to make blind hiring easy for companies:

 These software companies are using their technologies to hide certain information when recommending candidates to employers, and only focusing on skills or results of tests.